protesilaos/my-website/_interpretations/2025-04-22-galani-just-two-days.md

 Erotas has been symbolised since antiquity as the god Eros, who is related to Aphrodite, the goddess of both beauty and love in their broadest sense.
-In English we have terms such as "erotic" (pertaining to Eros) and "aphrodisiac" (related to Aphrodite, though here this a proxy for erotic and thus not faithful to the archetype of the goddess).
+In English we have terms such as "erotic" (pertaining to Eros) and "aphrodisiac" (related to Aphrodite, though here this is a proxy for erotic and thus not faithful to the archetype of the goddess).

 What _Just two days_ describes is the intensely passionate phenomenon